Sustainability-Related Disclosures

 PAI considerations for EPE

-EPE is the Group’s only EU based legal entity directly in scope of the SFDR’s requirement to disclose a principal adverse sustainability impact statement by the 30 June of each year.
-EPE AROC receives PAI reports on a quarterly basis, and EPE’s annual PAI statement will be published on the Group’s website under Legal and Regulatory disclosures.
+EPE is the Group’s only EU-based legal entity directly in scope of the SFDR’s requirement to disclose a principal adverse sustainability impact statement by the 30 June of each year.
+EPE AROC receives PAI reports on a semi-annual basis, and EPE’s annual PAI statement is published on the Group’s website under Legal and Regulatory disclosures.

 Financial advice PAI considerations for EPE